opinion

 Mamamia

-One week earlier, 62-year-old Amanda Rahman was allegedly stabbed to death in a unit at Mount Pritchard.
+One week earlier, on August 3, 62-year-old Amanda Rahman was allegedly stabbed to death in a unit at Mount Pritchard.
 Her 28-year-old son was charged with her murder.

 On the same day, mother-of-six, Shafeeqa Hussein, was found dead in her home, allegedly killed by her husband, who took his own life soon after.